What is On-page SEO?

-There are more error codes, these are the main ones to look at.
+There are more error codes but, these are the main ones to look for.
 These codes should be checked regularly for each webpage on your site to make sure they stay accurate.

 For example, if a web page is returning a 404 code for a page not found and you know the page exists, maybe the link is broken.
 A broken link provides poor user experience (UX).
 Fixing the link then becomes a priority.

 How do I know if there are indexing problems?

 Listed below are two programs that could help you find indexing problems.

 Google Search Console will send you warnings and also list the issues your site may be having.
 Consider opening a Google Search Console account.
 It’s FREE!
 What’s holding you back?

 Screaming Frog is an audit program that will alert you to the code for each web page after the software has scanned pages.
 Screaming Frog is FREE!
 Why are you waiting?
 However, you will not have access to all the features in the free version.

 A third option is investing in an SEO Audit program or software.